Azzam Pasha quotation: Interpretation debate

-Karsh, together with his co-author David Barnett, consider the Azzam Pasha quotation a "genocidal threat".
+According to Jon Kimche, the journalist who organized the meeting, and David Kimche:There was an irresistible logic in Azzam’s warning.
+The moderates among the Arab leaders could not prevent a war.
+The Arab mood was created by the young men who burnt trams in the streets of Cairo.
+There was not one Arab statesman who could stand up to the power and terror of “the street" and live.
+But the Jewish leaders could not bring themselves to accept the inevitability of Azzam’s conclusion.
+They were prepared to agree that the Arab leadership had been intimidated by this fear of “the street,’’ but they would not believe that either the British or the Americans would allow this type of mob-rule to dictate to them their policy in the Middle East.Karsh, together with his co-author David Barnett, consider the Azzam Pasha quotation a "genocidal threat".

 Tom Segev, also an historian, disputes this interpretation, saying that "Azzam used to talk a lot" and pointing to another statement from May 21, 1948, in which Azzam Pasha declared his desire for "equal citizenship for Jews in Arab Palestine".
 In response to Segev, Karsh wrote that while it is true that Azzam was prepared to allow survivors of the destroyed Jewish state to live as dhimmis, in his view "this can hardly be considered an indication of moderation".

 Michael Scott Doran offered a different view on Azzam's goals.
 In his opinion:The flimsy alliance that the Egyptian authorities pretended to let King Abdallah lead into battle was, at one and the same moment, an anti-Israeli and an anti-Jordanian instrument.
 Cairo viewed the coalition not as a weapon for destroying Zionism but, rather, as a catapult designed to hurl the Jordanian army at the Israelis.
 The distinction between these two conceptions is indeed fine, but significant nonetheless.
 In military terms, the goal of the coalition was to liberate as much Palestinian territory as possible and to weaken, if not defeat, the enemy.
 In political terms, however, its purpose was to prevent the partition of Palestine between Israel and Jordan by forcing Amman, first, to make war against Zionism, and, second, to refrain from cutting a deal with the enemy without the authorization of Cairo.